Talos-crypto/talos-crypto/index.md

 ---
-layout: default
+layout: home
-title: Talos
-subTitle: Encrypted Query Processing for the Internet of Things.
+# used by the layout:
 ---

+INDEX.MD CONTENT